Fenrir200678/melody_mate/README.md

 - All settings grouped in collapsible panels for clarity
 - Tooltips, legends, and help texts throughout the app
 - **Automatic settings save:** All your preferences, custom rhythms, progressions, and options are automatically saved in your browser (localStorage).
 When you return, everything is instantly restored—no login or account needed.
 This ensures a seamless workflow and lets you pick up exactly where you left off, even after closing the browser.
+- **Clear Settings Button:** If you ever experience issues or after a new version release, you can use the red "Clear Settings" button in the footer to delete all saved preferences and reload the app.
+This is helpful to resolve problems caused by outdated or incompatible settings.

 ---